No. 21 Duke wins 75-65 at Notre Dame in ACC opener - WHIZ News

-Duke shot 52% and went 8 of 15 on 3-pointers.
-The Blue Devils also outrebounded Notre Dame 33-23 and outscored the Irish 34-20 in the paint.
+“I was disappointed in our defensive positioning most of the night,” Brey said after the Blue Devils shot 52% from the field and 8 of 15 from 3-point range.
+“I thought we could sit down in a stance better, and we never did that enough to really make it interesting.”

-Except for a 2-all tie, the methodically effective Blue Devils led throughout the opening half, including by 11 twice, before settling for a 41-34 lead at the break.
+Except for a 2-all tie, the methodically effective Blue Devils led throughout.

 BIG PICTURE

-Duke: The Blue Devils showed few ill effects one day after announcing that highly regarded freshman Jalen Johnson (11.8 points, 8.3 rebounds, 2.0 blocks) will be out indefinitely due to a foot injury.
+Duke: The Blue Devils showed few ill effects one day after announcing that highly regarded freshman Jalen Johnson (11.8 points, 8.3 rebounds, 2.0 blocks per game) will be out indefinitely due to a foot injury.
 Roach, Steward and Brakefield each demonstrated smoothness that belied them playing in their first collegiate road game.

 Notre Dame: The Irish continued to flounder against ranked teams, dropping to 0-3 this season and losing for the 24th straight time to such clubs since their November 2017 win over Wichita State.
 Notre Dame has seven more games on its schedule against teams that are currently ranked.